Self-Pour Wine 101:

-These are industry-wide issues that won’t be solved overnight.
+These are industry-wide issues that won’t be solved overnight for restaurants.
 However, there is a creative way to address both at once, and give your establishment a unique value proposition for customers in the process.
 Assuming you read the title, you probably have a pretty good guess as to what that solution is: wine on tap.

 Currently, the most common venue types that use wine on tap are bars, fast/casual restaurants, nightclubs, and casual dining.
 But self-pour dispensers can be suitable for almost any setting if the vendor is willing to try something a bit different in terms of presentation of wine to their customer.

 Very much the same as beer on tap, as it turns out.
 Anything that can be kegged can be served on self-pour taps, and wine is no exception.
 And the principle is always the same throughout: when the customer or server pulls the tap handle, gas pressure pushes the kegged wine out of the keg and through a glycol-cooled tube and into the tap.
+It’s easy to pour wine correctly with a self-pour tap.
 In the case of self-pour systems, customers will use an RFID card linked to their payment method in order to dispense their wine and pay by the ounce.

 Wine on Self-Pour Taps?

-The self-pour beverage wall isn’t just innovative for the sake of being so; it can bring about significant benefits for your overall sustainability of service, revenue-cost structure, service efficiency, and environmental impact as a food/beverage establishment.
+The self-pour beverage wall isn’t just innovative for the sake of being so; wine tap dispensers can bring about significant benefits for your overall sustainability of service, revenue-cost structure, service efficiency, and environmental impact as a food/beverage establishment.
 And while many of them are geared towards beer, there are plenty of customers who love its use for wine as well.

 A lot of the benefits of wine on self-pour taps, including its role in profit optimization, stem from its inherently superior sustainability relative to a traditional bottle dispensing format.
 Let’s take a look at how this sustainability comes about and how it can help your business.